Pumpkin Patches and More.org

 • Belkin Lookout Farm - Strawberries, Peaches, Nectarines, Plums, Asian Pears, Apples, Pumpkins (Fall only) petting zoo, rides, hayride

 Lookout Lane, Natick, MA 01760.
-Phone: 508–653–0653.
+Phone: 508-653-0653.
 Our fruit is based on availability and costs $2.50 per lb (in 2008).
-Open: daily from 10am - 5pm.
+Open: daily from 10 am to 5 pm.
 You can pick your own fruit, enjoy our train rides, 2 petting zoos and children's play area!
 Summer Admission: August 9th - August 31st: $8 Per Person (all Ages) Daily.
 Fall Admission: September 1st - November 1st: Weekday Rate (Monday thru Friday) - $8 per person (all ages).
 Weekends (Saturday & Sunday & Columbus Day Holiday) - $14 per adult, $12 for Children under 12 years old and Senior Citizens.
 Remember Children Under 2 years old are ALWAYS FREE!
-Also has an organic food store with ice cream A visitor writes on September 04, 2008: "Loved it" (Suggested by a visitor, ADDED: September 04, 2008)
+Also has an organic food store with ice cream.
+Formerly called Marino Lookout Farm.

 • Brox Farm - pumpkins